Dry Leaves by Honorato Vázquez Ochoa

 My garden blooms with flowers

-Amidst emerald leaves;
+Amidst the emerald leaves;

-If spring should come again,
+If spring should return again,

-Yours is the first flower, beloved Mother.
+Yours shall be the first flower, beloved Mother.

 Translator’s Note: I chose to translate Honorato Vázquez Ochoa‘s poem “Dry Leaves” as it beautifully conveys the poet’s deep emotions and serves as a heartfelt tribute to his mother.
 Vázquez Ochoa was a prominent Ecuadorian diplomat, lawyer, educator, painter, grammarian, writer, and poet, celebrated as one of the foremost figures of Cuencan lyricism in the 19th century.
 Through this translation, I aim to share the timeless themes of love, loss, and resilience found in Vázquez Ochoa’s poetry with a wider audience, preserving the essence of his sentiment and the simplicity of his language.